isdk/isdk-lang-spec/README.md

 #### Group Chat

-The group chat feature enhances PPE's dialogue system with structured natural language, making it easier for multiple agents to collaborate and communicate, thus more efficiently completing complex tasks.
+The group chat feature enhances the dialogue system with structured natural language, making it easier for multiple agents to collaborate and communicate, thus more efficiently completing complex tasks.

 This feature supports public dialogue, private chat, and multi-role dialogue, making conversations more flexible and targeted.